bagder/daniel.haxx.se/about.md

 is not tedious.
 For me, working within the IETF is a matter of bringing technology and interoperability forward.
 To be involved and ensure that the specs get done right, taking the right things into consideration and not go over board to fiddle with things we should not.
 It is good for everyone to have a good IETF.
-I find the spirit and working methods to be very similar to open source.
+I find the spirit and working methods to be similar to open source.

 For example, we carried out work within the IETF to specify how cookies are